 If you are worried about your water quality, then an under sink water filtration system will be an excellent water purification option.
 The recent under-sink water filters are more efficient compared to the previous models.
-Nowadays, upgraded under sink water filters can remove many contaminants that can only be blocked by reverse osmosis systems before.
+Nowadays, upgraded under sink water filters can reduce many contaminants that can only be blocked by reverse osmosis systems before.

 An under-sink water filter essentially works like a buffer between your water line and faucet.
 Your water line coming from your main water supply attaches to the filtration system so that water flows directly through the filtration system and up into your faucet.
 An under-sink water filter is used to draw water from the under-sink cold water pipe and transfer it to the plastic tube where the filter is installed.
 After sufficient purification, the pure water is delivered to the user via the faucet.

 Unlike RO systems, an under sink water filter conserve water as much as possible.
 It handles all the water coming from the pipes under a single sink, instead of filtering the whole water supply.
 Also, the dedicated faucet does not work with water faucets in the kitchen.
 Each faucet works individually, with all of them providing clean filtered cooking or drinking water

 An under-sink water filter is point-of-use (POU) water filter, which means it's installed where you need access to clean water.
 An under-sink filter water directly at your faucet for clean drinking water.
 Under-sink filters are in-line filters that connect right on your waterline.
 Water passes through the filter to your faucet.

 1. Make sure you have room under your sink for a filter.
 2. Know what needs filtering out of your water.
 3. Consider installation.
 4. Decide between activated carbon or reverse osmosis.
 5. Consider the maintenance required.
 6. Know the cost of filter replacements.